bardius/tgs/README.md

 	(to load required/sample data to database)
 	* php app/console sonata:media:sync-thumbnails sonata.media.provider.image
 	(to generate the required by sample data images)
-	* php app/console assetic:dump
+	* php app/console assetic:dump [--env=prod]
 	(to generate the assets for the front end)

 ### Front end Framework Setup ###

-Due to the use of the Zurb Foundation Framework 5 (version 1.0.1) the need for the following steps is unavoidable unless you do not need the framework at all.
+Due to the use of the Zurb Foundation Framework 5 (version 5.2.2) the need for the following steps is unavoidable unless you do not need the framework at all.

 We need to install NodeJs, Node Packaged Modules, Ruby, compass, sass, foundation gems and GIT and bower dependency manager if they are not already installed to the system.